-A list/map of restaurants, coffee shops and food outlets (PDF, 2.21MB) - list correct at time of publication
+A list/map of restaurants suitable for lunch, coffee shops and food outlets (PDF, 2.21MB) - list correct at time of publication

-A list/map of restaurants and ICNS location (PDF, 1.99MB) - list correct at time of publication
+A list/map of restaurants suitable for evening meals and ICNS location (PDF, 1.99MB) - list correct at time of publication

 Most banks are open weekdays from 09:30 to 17:00 with reduced hours on Saturdays.
 Most branches have 24 hour ATM (or cash point).